ironhack-labs/lab-wiki-countries/README.md

 Now that our list of countries is ready, we should create the `CountryDetails` component.

-The `CountryDetails` component should display information of the clicked country as shown in the example at the begining of the lab ([see example](#Introduction)).
+The `CountryDetails` component should display information about the clicked country as shown in the example at the beginning of the lab ([see example](#Introduction)).

 <br>